acgetchell/mundus-atrox/src/journals/twelfth.md

 > Emerging from the weird fungal carpets, two giant-sized Skeletons dripping with greenish slime stand up to block the exit.
 > Behind the party, four huge mounds of sticky black sludge pulsate as they crawl from the floor and ceiling to block the tunnel the party just came through.
-> Swarming along the stalagtites are at least eight blobs of what look to be chaotic molten stone.
+> Swarming along the stalactites are at least eight blobs of what look to be chaotic molten stone.
 > In the far back corner of the cavern, a horrifying undead fungal abomination sends pulses of eldritch power towards the party.

 ![Undead Ooze](images/undead-ooze.jpg)